The frequently asked questions about WebHare are displayed below.

 General information about Logging in to UT-WEBSYSTEMs

-A large number of UT systems (employees portal, students portal, People Pages, webapplications of LISA, WebHare, Osiris, etc.) are connected to Single Sign On (SSO) of the UT.
+A large number of UT systems (employees portal, People Pages, webapplications of LISA, WebHare, Osiris, etc.) are connected to Single Sign On (SSO) of the UT.
 This means: if you log in on a tab of your browser (for example on the employees portal) and next you click on web applications, you do not have to log in again.
 Even if you open an extra tab and a page with log-in, you do not have to log in again.
 The log-in counts for all tabs and screens of the same browser.

 log-in screen webhare: make the right choice